 If you have recently decided to become a Christian, you can share how being a Christian earlier in life would have helped you.

-Below is a great FREE tool you can use to write down other bible principles that you want to apply in your life and set bible goals.
-This Spiritual Goals sheet will also help you and your family draw closer to God.
+Below is a great FREE tool you can use to help you focus on why you love each member of your stepfamily, even when you face challenges.
+This 10 Things I Love About My Stepfamily worksheet will also help you and your family draw closer together.

 Share Bible Examples with Your Stepchild (Genesis Chapter 34)